UtilitechAS/amsreader-firmware/Samples/Kamstrup/readme.md

-> NOTE: There has been a change in the Kamstrup firmware which removes the 09 preceeding the first timestamp
+> NOTE: There has been a change in the Kamstrup firmware which removes the 09 preceeding the first timestamp.
+See the ~~strikthrough~~ in the table below

 ## Sample for Kamstrup